 In addition to submitting the application fee and the applicaiton itself, you will need to follow the instructions on the applicaiton for dropping into NELP Director Aric Knuth's Zoom room on Wednesday 1/12 (9-11am or 4-6pm) to sign up for an interview slot.

-The real core of the application asks for five little chunks of writing about yourself--you'll get to this about halfway though, and you can read below the five questions/prompts you're asked to respond to if you want to start thinking about them now.
+The real core of the application asks for five little chunks of writing about yourself--you'll get to this about halfway though the application, and you can read below the five questions/prompts you're asked to respond to if you want to start thinking about them now.
 (The application will ask you to make a single file of your written responses, which you'll upload into the applicaiton itself.)

 A. What are the most important ideas or values at play when you make big decisions?
 What really drives your decision-making?
 What are you dedicated to?
 What sets your trajectory from Point A to Point B, and how does this affect how you work as a student, community member, reader, and/or thinker?

 B. What’s the strangest thing—maybe one of the strangest things—you believe?
 Why do you believe it?

 C. For most students, the NELP experience, while rewarding and fun, includes adversity of various kinds: exposure to cold and wet weather, the hard and physical work of maintaining camp, strenuous backpacking, occasional interpersonal conflicts, being away from friends and family and separated from technologies like cell phones and email—not to mention the academic rigor of a program that packs NINE credits of upper-level work into 45 days.
 How does challenge, pressure, and even discomfort work in your mind, heart, and/ or life?
 How is it or how has it been a part of the way you learn?
 Please be honest and detailed about this, and give us an example.

 D. Tell us about something you’ve read recently that has been meaningful to you.
 Why was it important?